 Data on trade in marine turtles in the Mediterranean subregion is scarce.
 Casale et al. (2010) comprehensively described the distribution, threats and conservation priorities for marine turtles in the Mediterranean countries.
 While they described that intentional killing of marine turtles by fishermen may be taking place in some Mediterranean countries, reports of use and/or trade in marine turtles are less evident.
 To a lesser extent, there are reports of some domestic use and trade in Libya, Morocco and Syria.
 It is, however, unclear whether these reports reflect present trends.
 Based on information available in the literature, it seems that Alexandria, Egypt, may be the area of most concern in this subregion.
 Alexandria is believed to be the last major illegal marine turtle market in the Mediterranean basin (Boura et al., 2016).
-Here, tradition plays a significant role in the harvest and use of marine turtles, and the sale of these is generally not associated with protein or income dependency.
-In comparison with other subregions of the world where marine turtles are used and traded, the levels at which this takes place in Egypt appear to be negligible.
+Here, tradition plays a significant role in the harvest and use of marine turtles are used and traded, the levels at which this takes place in Egypt appear to be negligible.
 It has been suggested that marine turtle mortality from intentional killing and onboard consumption by fishermen are more important than mortality from trade in Egypt.
 Still, although common until the 1970s, international trade is currently considered not to be a threat to marine turtles in the Mediterranean basin (Casale et al., 2010).
 Exploitation in the Mediterranean has now largely ceased, although limited levels of consumption cannot be excluded (Casale et al., 2018).
 Rather than trade, documented research suggests that the impacts of fisheries bycatch on marine turtle conservation are of much greater concern for turtles along Egypt's coast and the Mediterranean (Boura et al., 2016).
-While working to extinguish the last remaining marine turtle trade/consumption hub in the Mediterranean is a relevant goal, directing efforts to mitigate the intera
+While working to extinguish the last remaining marine turtle trade/consumption hub in the Mediterranean (Boura et al., 2016).
+While working to extinguish the last remaining marine turtle trade/consumption hub in the Mediterranean (Boura et al., 2016).
+While working to extinguish the last remaining marine turtle tra